shinokada/svelte-awesome-icons/README.md

 ## Docs

-Please see the [Svelte Awesome Icons documentation](https://svelte-awesome-icons.codewithshin.com/) for more details on using the icons in your Svelte application.
+See the [Svelte Awesome Icons documentation](https://svelte-awesome-icons.codewithshin.com/) to learn more.

 ## Icons